-Every blank space in a home is an opportunity to get cracking on creative ideas.
-Bedrooms in particular can do with some sprucing up.
-Now there are several ways to do up your bedroom with interesting visual effects.
+Every blank space in a home, especially the bedroom, is an opportunity to get cracking on creative ideas.
 POP designs, for instance, are sure to elevate the look of your bedroom without compromising on functionality or eating up too much square footage.

 #1: POP Designs for Wall Decor